 One of the frameworks that I chose to leverage in the development of my Silverlight 4 Task-It application is MEF, the Managed Extensibility Framework.
 Actually, that decision came while I was at a Silverlight ‘Deep Dive’ session on the Microsoft campus in Redmond, WA, and came at the recommendation of John Papa (Microsoft Silverlight Evangelist) and Glenn Block (the “MEF Maniac”).

-Two of the primary concerns I had going into Microsoft’s Silverlight ‘Deep Dive’ were:
+Two of the primary concerns I had going into Microsoft’s Silverlight ‘Deep Dive’ were:1.
+How to deal with the growing size of my application:

 As my application was growing in size, I knew I was getting to the point where I should think about modularizing it…breaking it into smaller pieces.
 The load time of the app was becoming slower and slower, which is certainly a concern from a user experience perspective, but it was also taking quite a while just for my app to start up in VisualStudio.

 I hit Ctrl+F5 or F5 in VisualStudio many times each day as I’m developing the app.
 The longer the wait time before the app appears in my browser, the more ‘dead’ time I have each day.
-Not enough time to grab coffee, but enough time for my brain to wander off, and then I have to remember why I started it up to begin with…what was the change I just made that I wanted to check?
+Not enough time to grab coffee, but enough time for my brain to wander off, and then I have to remember why I started it up to begin with…what was the change I just made that I wanted to check?2.
+How to maintain page state:

 For those of you that have some level of familiarity with Prism you may be asking “why didn’t you just use Prism for this?”
 The reason I chose MEF is that Prism is great for very large applications where the number of pages goes into the 50-100+ range.
 My app is not that large.
 Prism is also great for situations where a large team of developers is building the app, and this team can be broken into smaller teams that each focus on a separate module of the application.
 With Task-It, I am the sole developer, so although Prism could’ve also done the job, for my app it was overkill.